 First, Mike and Tyler reach out to the company, because they need to know the company's timeline and how far along the maintenance department is in the overall process.
 They then need to hammer out the logistics, such as setting arrival and departure dates, reviewing safety requirements, and establishing who will be the onsite liaison.
 In some facilities, Mike and Tyler are given a brief tour and made to watch a safety video before being left alone to complete their work.
 In others, a manager or member of the maintenance department is with them at all times.

 To help them plan out the audit, implementation specialist request:

 - Easy-to-read, digital floor plans, usually as PDFs or CADs

 If a company wants barcodes, Hippo prefers knowing that in advance, so the tags can be shipped directly to the site.

-How should companies prepare?
+How should companies prepare for a facility audit?

 The more preparation a company does leading up to the audit, the better it runs.
 Having all the requested documents, especially clean digital floor plans, makes finding and cataloging assets faster.

 On top of good maps, Tyler encourages companies to provide good guides.
 Having someone from the company who's familiar with the facility helps build better accessibility into the databases.
 Specifically, Tyler wants his guides to know if the technicians have special names for any of the assets.
 Using these names, which can be completely idiosyncratic, ensures the technicians and the database speak the same language.